Alejogb1/job-board/blog-data/why-am-i-having-a-laravel-sail-setup-issue.md

 6. **version conflicts.** sometimes there are incompatibilities between the version of sail, the version of laravel, and the version of docker. i have also seen some issues where the docker image was too old for the current laravel version.

-okay, so how do we check this stuff? well, lets work some examples and maybe you can find where the problem is, these commands should get you started.
+, so how do we check this stuff? well, lets work some examples and maybe you can find where the problem is, these commands should get you started.

 first, let’s make sure docker is running: